Is It Safe to Eat Expired Protein Powder?

 Most likely, it's OK to eat, reassures Robert Wildman, Ph.D., R.D., chief protein officer of Premier Protein.
 He says that since protein powders are such dry products, there's little risk of bacterial growth or spoilage.
 What's more, the "use by" and "sell by" dates listed on packages indicate the food's quality, not safety—meaning, it's safe to consume foods stamped with "use by" or "sell by" past the date on the label, according to the United States Department of Agriculture (USDA).

 What can happen to expired protein powder is that it'll stop tasting so great, he says.
 "The sell-by date is usually a year or more out, but after a long enough period, the intensity of the flavors can start to fade.
 It's still safe to eat, but that's when you might want to start cooking with it instead of just adding it to water or milk."
 Wildman likes to add it to smoothies, pancakes, muffins, or even sprinkle it over oatmeal.
-(Try one of these 12 Ways to Sneak Protein Powder Into Your Meals.)
+(Unflavored Protein Powder You Can Add to Anything and Everything.)

 And while the sell-by date doesn't indicate the safety of the product, he does recommend tossing any protein powder once it's a full year past the sell-by date—just to be on the safe side.